Mike Hicks

 Research

-- Cedar, a domain-specific language for writing authorization policies.
+- Cedar is a domain-specific language for writing authorization policies.
 I co-led (with Emina Torlak) its development while at AWS.
-It is the core of Amazon Verified Permissions and is now in use by big tech companies like MongoDB and CloudFlare, and small ones like StrongDM.
-You can read more about Cedar in its scientific paper, and check out the code on GitHub.
+It is the core of Amazon Verified Permissions and is now in use by big tech companies like MongoDB and CloudFlare, and startups like StrongDM.
+You can read more about Cedar in its scientific paper, and check out the code on GitHub

-- Verification-guided development, an approach to developing secure, high-assurance software, combining formal proof and property-based testing.
-I speak about it as part of this talk at the DARPA Resilience meeting.
+- Verification-guided development (VGD) is an approach to developing secure, high-assurance software, combining formal proof and property-based testing.
+We used this approach for Cedar, and all of our proofs and tests are open-source.
+I speak about VGD as part of this talk at the DARPA Resilience meeting.

-- Secure programming: Developing Checked C, a memory-safe extension to C for legacy code migration; conducting Build it, Break it, Fix it contests to evaluate secure development practices; and working with safe languages like Rust
+- Secure programming: I helped develop Checked C, a memory-safe extension to C for legacy code migration; and conceived and conducted Build it, Break it, Fix it contests to evaluate secure development practices; and working with safe languages like Rust.
+(We might try to bring these back, with an eye toward AI-driven coding!)

-- Quantum computation: Creating verified compiler stacks for quantum programs, including VOQC, and developing robust quantum programs for near-term devices
+- Quantum computation: I led efforts to create verified compiler stacks for quantum programs, including VOQC, and develop robust quantum programs for near-term devices.

 Other projects include dynamic software updating ( Kitsune, Rubah), information flow control (LWeb, Prob), languages for expressing secure multiparty computations ( Wysteria, Symphony) as well as authenticated data structures and compiler-optimized oblivious RAM (Lobliv), incremental computation (Adapton), type systems for Ruby (Diamondback Ruby), symbolic execution (Otter), data race detection ( LockSmith), and the memory-safe C dialect Cyclone.